direnv/direnv/README.md

 Thank you for making direnv better

+* Alan Brenner (aka. alanbbr) for the fish shell support
 * Alexander Kobel for his patches
 * Brian M. Clapper (aka. bmc) for his patch
 * Joshua Peek (aka. josh) for his patch and support